tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 manually or generated automatically.

 All passwords are governed by the :ref:`password policy <tcm_access_control_password_policy>`.
-It can be flexibly configured to follow security requirements of your organization.
+It can be flexibly configured to follow the security requirements of your organization.

 Changing your password
 ~~~~~~~~~~~~~~~~~~~~~~